Process optimization

-Process optimization is the discipline of adjusting a process so as to optimize (make the best or most effective use of) some specified set of parameters without violating some constraint.
-The most common goals are minimizing cost and maximizing throughput and/or efficiency.
-This is one of the major quantitative tools in industrial decision making.
+Process optimization is the discipline of adjusting a process so as to make the best or most effective use of some specified set of parameters without violating some constraint.
+Common goals are minimizing cost and maximizing throughput and/or efficiency.
+Process optimization is one of the major quantitative tools in industrial decision making.

 When optimizing a process, the goal is to maximize one or more of the process specifications, while keeping all others within their constraints.
 This can be done by using a process mining tool, discovering the critical activities and bottlenecks, and acting only on them.

 Areas

 Fundamentally, there are three parameters that can be adjusted to affect optimal performance.
 They are: